Educating for Innovation

 The items contained in this database include lesson plans, session plans, learning activities and thinking challenges.
 Each contains most or all of the following information: intended grade level(s), overview, connected discipline, standards, collaborator, time required, number of sessions, anticipated learning outcomes, required resources, sequenced content and activities, modifications, assessments, and credits.
 The resources in this database are searchable by STEM Subject, Keyword, Grade Level and/or Resource Type.

 Lesson Plans: descriptions for delivering an innovation-related, K-12 lesson intended for a school library, classroom or other educational setting.
 These lesson plans, as well as the learning activities and thinking challenges (see below) were developed as part of our Libraries as Innovation Spaces project.
 Each plan is linked to a related learning activity.

-NEW!
-(AVAILABLE 9/3/19) Session Plans: descriptions for delivering a session intended to be part of a larger program for young children (K-3) in a public library setting.
+COMING SOON (CURRENTLY BEING PILOTED) Session Plans: descriptions for delivering a session intended to be part of a larger program for young children (K-3) in a public library setting entitled Inspiring Invention Through Stories.
 The session plans included the 24 session plans from our Literacy-Innovation project.
 They were designed by a team of instructional designers, teachers and librarians.
 Each session plan links to a variety of related resources, providing everything needed to successfully deliver each session.

 Learning Activities: descriptions of activities that were designed as a discrete part of a lesson (link is provided) but also can be used as a stand-alone, independent exercise that focuses on specific content or skills.
 They are suitable for any K-12 learning setting.